isuru89/oasis/README.md

 Rankings can be calculated for a particular time range and it can be specified dynamically when requesting for a leaderboard.

+Eg: a player can rank 3rd in team, 5th in team-scope and 130th in global leaderboards for the current week.

 ### Milestones
-Milestone can be created to accumulate points forever to make players play the game for longtime.
+Milestone can be created to accumulate points forever to make players play the game for a longtime.
 It indicates the progress gained by a user.
 Milestones can be broken down to levels.
 And completion of each level will award bonus points or badges to the users.